 It applies to any ideology that is prepared to use force to attain its goals.

 So, socialist democrats of Britain, be warned.
-Labour isn’t what you think it is.
+Labour under Corbyn and McDonnell isn’t what you think it is.

-True Socialism is the dictatorship of the proletariat (that’s by the proletariat).
+True Socialism is the dictatorship by the proletariat in the form of teh state.
 And the point here is that according to Marx the purpose of the state is to oppress one class with another.
 Under Socialism the proletariat, through the state, oppress the capitalists.
 This is merely a reversal of the recent oppression by capitalists of the workers.

-The final (yet never ending) phase is Communism is the end game.
+The ‘final’ phase, Communism, is the (never ending) end game.
 Socialists achieve victory through global Socialists societies, until Capitalism can not get a foothold.
 Note that this is part of the continuous struggle, because Marx’s understanding and theory includes the probability that not everyone will agree with this movement to Socialism and then Communism, that some people will still want other systems.
-And such reactionaries must be oppressed and crushed, because oppression is an essential part of the dogma.
-This theme recurs in Moaism.
+And such ‘reactionaries’ must be oppressed and crushed, because oppression is an essential part of the dogma.
+This theme reappears in Maoism.

 The end game is that there will no longer be a class based society – there will be no class.
 The state will no longer be needed other than for pure administrative functions, and it will eventually fade away.

-You might wonder a few things at this point.
+You might be wondering about a few things at this point.
 What about the ecosystem and our green credentials?
 Who decides that my third car wreck this month is a little wasteful so I can’t have one until next month?
 I mean, there should be no need for quotas from a production point of view, if there’s an abundance.
 See CPG Grey video Humans Need Not Apply

-Of course you could achieve a state of ‘post scarcity’ if you oppressed the masses to prevent them having too many children.
+Of course you could achieve a state of ‘post scarcity’ if you oppressed the masses to prevent them having too many children, as China did.
 It’s no coincidence that a one party state with central planning would decide to control so many aspects of a person’s life that it amounts to oppression.

 I’m not sure why Communism and its bloody revolutions at each stage is necessary, except that Conflictism seems to incite moral cruelty in Socialists and Communists who always need to find a class enemy.
 Why can’t society evolve rather than revolt?